MobileChromeApps/mobile-chrome-apps/docs/Publish.md

    ```
   * Create a password when prompted
   * Note: the "cca exec" prefix is required only if keytool is not already available on your PATH
+  * To see retrieve your certificate's fingerprint (needed when using `chrome.identity`):
+     `cca exec keytool -list -v -keystore keys.p12 -storetype PKCS12`

 3. Put the following settings into a file called `android-release-keys.properties` at the root of your project (as a sibling to `www/`):